raspberrypilearning/lego-data-dash/en/step_8.md

 --- task ---

 Save your work as `data_dash.py` and click Run.
-Your slider should move to display the current temperature!
+Your slider should move to display the current oxygen reading.

 --- /task ---